inventree/InvenTree/docs/translate.rst

 Translation strings are located in the `InvenTree/locales/` directory, and translation files can be easily added here.

 To set the default language, change the `langauge` setting in the `config.yaml` settings file.

+To recompile the translation files (after adding new translation strings), run the command ``make translate`` from the root directory.